 Visit Leipzig, the biggest city in Saxony, trade show centre and music city, where Johann Sebastian Bach created one of his most famous works.

 A number of important trade routes met at Leipzig, and the city became a hub of business and culture very early on.
 It was an important centre for the fur trade, and is the centre of the book printing and dealing business to this day.
 Leipzig hosts one of the oldest trade shows in the worlds, and can look back on a rich musical tradition.
 The composers Felix Mendelssohn Bartholdy and Edvard Grieg worked here, as did Robert Schuhmann and Gustav Mahler as well as the Baroque composer Johann Sebastian Bach.

-On the east side of the trade-fair city lies our 4 star hotel with 291 comfortable bedrooms.
+On the east side of the trade-fair city lies our hotel with 291 comfortable bedrooms.
 Enjoy culinary treats in our restaurant “Tiffany” with its winter garden.
 See the evening out with refreshing cocktails in our “sports bar”.
 In summer you can also sit on our green terrace in the inner courtyard.
 Wellness fans will love the hotel’s leisure area with its sauna.

 Historic buildings as a witness to musical history

 Bach’s St John’s Passion was first performed in April 1724 in the Nikolaikirche, the biggest church in Leipzig.
 Bach directed the Thomanen Choir in the Thomaskirche church, who regularly perform Bach’s Passions and the Christmas Oratorio, along with the Gewandhaus Orchestra.
 For a good 100 years now, the city of music has been celebrating the annual Bach Festival, with participation of musicians from home and abroad.